Q-Tips: Critical Interviewing Tips Key Job Interview Advice — #2

 When you interview for a job, know your resume, cautions Diana LeGere, of Executive Final Copy “I have interviewed many people who didn’t have a clue to the content in their resume.
 The resume was written, and they simply delivered the goods.
 Your resume is your advertising campaign.
 Know what you stand for!
 Read your resume and be sure that you can back up each claim.
 Lack of integrity is an easy way to be eliminated from the competition.”
-Go to the next tip.

 Time for diction lessons?
 Heavy regional accents have a negative impact on hiring decisions, according to a recent study by the University of North Texas, reported by Taeyma Sapp in Business Week.
 After listening to recordings of 10 men with college degrees from various regions of the country reading the same passage, 56 executive recruiters ranked candidates from California and Minnesota as the most employable because of their neutral accents.
 A New Jersey candidate with a doctoral degree and a doctoral candidate from North Georgia were ranked as the least employable.
-Go to the next tip.

 The majority of factors that employers consider before extending a job offer are absolutely in the jobseeker’s control, asserts Diana LeGere of Executive Final Copy.
 Take image for instance.
 If you were to examine a product that claimed superiority but was presented in an unattractive package, would you buy it?
 Probably not.
 In fact, you would be twice as likely to purchase an inferior product with a remarkable package.